-The Project Manager Advisor (PMA) feature enhances the Project Level feature by adding security, a detailed labor breakdown view, and the capability to print automatically sorted project and job reports.
+The Project Manager Advisor (PMA) feature in Job Cost enhances the Project Level feature by adding security, a detailed labor breakdown view, and the capability to print automatically sorted project and job reports.
 The Project Level feature is not required to run the PMA feature.
 The PMA feature is optional.
 For purchasing information, contact Key2Act Sales.